-We are subject to the federal laws of Canada which set maximum rates of interest, and by the various consumer protection acts that exist in each province which we operate.
-Section 347 of the Criminal Code prohibits the charging of an effective annual rate of interest that exceeds sixty percent (60%) for an agreement or arrangement for credit advanced.
+We are subject to the federal laws of Canada which set maximum rates of interest, and by the various consumer protection acts that exist in each province in which we operate.
+Section 347 of the Criminal Code (Canada) prohibits the charging or receipt of an effective annual rate of interest that exceeds sixty percent (60%) for an agreement or arrangement for credit advanced.
 For the purposes of section 347, "interest" is broadly defined to include the aggregate of all mandatory charges and expenses, whether in the form of a fee, fine, penalty, commission or other similar charge or expense or in any other form, paid or payable for the advancing of credit under the agreement or arrangement.
-The Company believes that Fora Credit and the lending business activities of Fora Credit are subject to section 347 of the Criminal Code and closely monitors any legislative activity in this area, as well as government consultations.
-In Canada the federal government is considering lowering the criminal rate of interest on loans to 30%.
+As the lending business activities of Fora are subject to section 347 of the Criminal Code, the Company closely monitors any legislative activity in this area, as well as government consultations.
+Notably, following consultations on predatory lending conducted by the Department of Finance in August 2022, in 2023, the Canadian federal government introduced Budget Implementation Act, 2023, No 1 ("Budget Act"), to reduce the criminal rate of interest to 35% APR, and replace an effective annual rate of interest calculation with an annual percentage rate of interest calculation.
+The Budget Act received Royal Asset on June 22, 2023, but the criminal rate of interest amendments are not yet in force, and they will only come into force upon proclamation by an order of the Cabinet, on a date to be determined.